Brahma Purana: Content

 Out of 245 chapters, 18 chapters of the Brahma Purana cover cosmology, mythology, genealogy, manvantara (cosmic time cycles) and topics that are required to make a text belong to the Puranic genre of literature.
 Other chapters cover Sanskara, a summary of Dharmasastra, its theories on the geography of earth, a summary of the Samkhya and Yoga theories of Hindu philosophy, and other topics.
-While many chapters of The Brahma Purana praise temples and pilgrimage, chapters 38-40 of the text, a part of embedded Saura Purana, present arguments that are highly critical of the theistic theories and devotional worship proposals of 13th-century Madhvacharya and Dvaita Vedanta sub-school of Hindu philosophies.
+The textual corpus associated with the Brahma Purana also includes affiliated works, most notably the Saura Purana.
+Although the printed 245 chapters of the Brahma Purana primarily emphasize Smarta rituals, cosmogony, holy sanctuatires and water bodies, the distinct Saura Purana describes itself as a supplement to it.
+Chapters 38–40 of that supplementary work contain critical passages disputing the dualist Dvaita Vedanta philosophy of Madhvacharya.
+Within the Brahma Purana itself, philosophical chapters define elements of classical Sankhya and Yoga with Advaitic principles, portraying both Vishnu and Shiva as manifestations of the ultimate reality (Brahman).